-The requirements below make clear what procedures the company must have in place within the framework of its systematic work.
-The systematic work and its procedures must be documented and continuously applied in the company's own operation and in the supplier chain.
+The requirements below make clear what procedures the company must have in place within the frame ark of its systematic work.
+The systematic work and its procedures must be documented and continuously to be in the company's own operation and in the supplier chain.
 The procedures must be proportional to the risks in the company's own operation and in the supplier chain.

-For each requirement, guidelines are provided to further clarify the meaning of the requirements and what the company needs to consider in order to comply with the requirements
+For each requirement, guidelines are provided to further clarify the meaning of the squirements and what the company needs to consider in order to comply with the requirements